CHOOSING SURROGACY PROFESSIONALS IN NY AND NJ

 - Coordinating communication between the various professionals

-While the surrogacy program you select does not need to be in the state where either you or the surrogate reside, you should verify that the state law being applied to your surrogacy arrangement does not prohibit such programs from operating in their state.
+While the surrogacy program you select does not need to be in the state where either you or the surrogate resides, you should verify that the state law being applied to your surrogacy arrangement does not prohibit such programs from operating in their state.
 Because matching program fees vary, along with the quality and comprehensiveness of the services provided, you should diligently research any program you are considering prior to making a commitment.

 Your due diligence should include speaking with program staff to make sure you’re comfortable with them and speaking with intended parents who have worked with the program to hear about their experience.
 It’s also a good idea to review the program’s “service agreement” to see what services are included in their fee, what funds are at risk in the event you don’t have a successful pregnancy, and any other terms and conditions of service.
 Infertility advocacy groups, such as Resolve and Family Equality, also provide a wealth of information about surrogacy matching programs.
 Finally, contact the Better Business Bureau to determine whether the program has had any complaints lodged against them.
 These steps are critical to protecting the integrity of the surrogacy process as well as the substantial funds you’ll be providing to the program to cover service costs.
-It’s important to understand that, unlike medical clinics and attorneys which are highly regulated, surrogacy matching programs are not typically regulated by either the state or federal government.
+It’s important to understand that, unlike medical clinics and attorneys which are highly regulated, surrogacy matching programs, except in New York, are not typically regulated by either the state or federal government.

-At Rumbold & Seidelman, we can assist intended parents who are pursing either an independent surrogacy or a surrogacy with the assistance of a matching program.
+At Rumbold & Seidelman, we can assist intended parents who are pursuing either an independent surrogacy or a surrogacy with the assistance of a matching program.
 Regardless of your choice, you can always contact our surrogacy attorneys, and we will be happy to guide you through this complex legal process.